 The ‘patello’ refers to the knee cap or patella and ‘femoral’ refers to the femur or thigh bone, and together they form the patellofemoral joint.

 Normally the knee cap should track smoothly up and down the groove at the bottom of the thigh bone when you bend and straighten your knee and is responsible for transmitting the forces from the quadriceps muscle down to the shin bone or tibia.

 It typically presents as pain in behind or around the kneecap and is aggravated by activities such as running (especially downhill), going down stairs, squatting or sitting for long periods of time.
 Generally there is minimal swelling, full movement in your knee and there may be a ‘grinding’ noise when you move your knee.

-This is not to be confused with ITB pain which usually presents as pain on the outside of the knee or along the outside of the thigh (see my ITB blog for more info).
+This is not to be confused with ITB pain which usually presents as pain on the outside of the knee or along the outside of the thigh.

 What causes Runner’s Knee?